 Don’t be deterred by the thought of eating hearts.
-Heart is leaner than filet mignon, possesses a bolder, beefier flavor than ribeye, and is delicious when seared by open flame.
-Heart is classified as offal and is practically a superfood.
+Beef heart meat leaner than filet mignon, possesses a bolder, beefier flavor than ribeye, and is delicious when seared by an open flame.
+Heart meat is classified as offal, and is practically a superfood.

-Peruvian chefs cut the heart into two inch cubes and then marinate the alpaca or beef heart cubes in vinegar, cumin aji, and garlic.
-The cubes are then grilled over charcoal to a medium rare temperature.
+To make anticuchos de corazón, Peruvian chefs cut the heart into two-inch cubes and then marinate the alpaca or beef heart cubes in vinegar, cumin, aji (Peruvian chili pepper), and garlic.
+The cubes are then grilled over charcoal to a medium-rare temperature.
 Like kebabs, the cubes are often skewered along with slices of onion and potato and drizzled with lime.

 Pair with a dry red wine to draw out the savory notes and the full flavor of the beef.